jhochwald/macOS_related/My_macOS_Overview.md

 Electron based Markdown editor.
 Since a while I use it more, and more...
 For bigger documents.

+#### Microsoft OneDrive

+Availible as free download from Microsoft.
+You might want to use the App Store version instead.
+I switched from DropBox to OneDrive a while ago!
+And with the new selective Sync feature of OneNote it is perfect for my use case(s).
+And I can manage multiple Accounts with one Solution, without mixing or merge the data.
+I can use my personal OneDrive and Multiple Office 365 (commercial) OneDrive accounts.
+And since a while it's easy to access the Document Libraries of SharePoint Sites.
+All in one place.

+#### Microsoft Teams

+The favorite collaboration solution for us!
+Still miss a few things here and there.

 #### NoMAD

 Kerberos based on my Active Directory Account!
 I no longer bind my Mac to the Active Directory...

-#### OneDrive

-Availible as free download from Microsoft.
-You might want to use the App Store version instead.

 #### Platypus